mrarthurwhite/mrarthurwhite.github.io/_posts/2021-06-23-experimenting_with_usestate_hook.markdown

 ---
 layout: post
 title:      "Experimenting with useState hook"
-date:       2021-06-23 15:58:39 +0000
+date:       2021-06-23 11:58:39 -0400
 permalink:  experimenting_with_usestate_hook
 ---

 So the hooks were not so clear due to a lack of proper documentation (or so I thought).

-I looked at reactjs.org and the API it was helpful (but not as helpful).
+I looked at reactjs.org and the API .
+It was helpful (but not as helpful).
 It is good to have explanations in the API but the API should also have an abbreviated version to it.

 ```
 import './App.css';